ktsu-dev/SignificantNumber/README.md

 # SignificantNumber

-The `SignificantNumber` class represents a number with a significant figure and an exponent, enabling high-precision arithmetic operations.
+The `SignificantNumber` class represents a number with a significand and an exponent, enabling high-precision arithmetic operations that comply with calculation rules for significant figures.
 It provides a robust set of functionalities for mathematical computations and formatting.

 ## Features